 There are five electrical inspectors who are responsible for the inspection of electrical work in both residential and commercial construction as well as electrical plan review for commercial projects.
 These inspectors perform a variety of inspections on new residential, additions to residential structures, accessory building, mobile homes, commercial building, etc. Examples of the inspections performed are saw service, rough electrical inspection, final electrical inspections, electrical inspections of mobile homes, etc. These inspectors also are responsible for all yearly routine school inspections and inspections on mechanical change outs ( heat pump, gas pack, etc).

-There are four residential inspectors who are responsible for inspecting the building, plumbing and mechanical work.
+There are five residential inspectors who are responsible for inspecting the building, plumbing and mechanical work.
 These inspectors perform a variety of inspections on new residential, additions to residential structures, accessory buildings, mobile homes, etc. Examples of the inspections performed are: footings, rough plumbing in slab, slab, foundation/floor system, concealed insulation, framing, rough plumbing, rough mechanical, insulation, shower pan, final building, final plumbing, final mechanical, various mobile home inspections, etc.

 Our Zoning Administrator is responsible for the enforcement of the Union County Land Use Ordinance.
 Major items in his job are the use of property, setbacks from property lines, violations of the ordinance, floodplain, etc. He also is part of the commercial plan review of buildings being constructed within the County's jurisdiction.